-On the User Count dashboard, you'll see the Current User Count, Rolling 12 Month Count, and Monthly Usage Chart.
+On the User Count dashboard, you'll see the Current User Count, the Rolling 12 Month Count, and the Monthly Usage Chart in the User Count section.

 The Current User Count represents the number of users from your most recent license renewal date to the current date.